 What can and can’t be removed from my credit report?

-Under the Fair Credit Reporting Act (FCRA), credit reporting agencies are required to report accurate, verifiable information.
-If you missed a payment or defaulted on a loan, for instance, that information can legally stay on your report for up to seven years.
-Bankruptcies can remain for up to 10 years.
+The Fair Credit Reporting Act (FCRA) requires credit bureaus to maintain only truthful, verifiable information.
+If you’ve missed payments or defaulted on a loan, that information can legally stay on your report for up to seven years.
+Bankruptcies, depending on the type, can remain for up to 10 years.

 What is a tradeline on a credit report?